 Staff Rules and Secretariat Procedures

-The conduct of business of the Secretariat shall be governed by Staff Rules and Secretariat Procedures established by the Secretary-General, which shall be reviewed and kept updated to ensure efficient operations are maintained.
+The conduct of workof the Secretariat shall be governed by Staff Rules and Secretariat Procedures established by the Secretary-General, which shall be reviewed and kept updated to ensure efficient operations are maintained.

 The Staff Rules and Secretariat Procedures shall be made available to all staff.